Inference¶

 First, download an SAE checkpoint from the Huggingface collection.

-For instance, you can choose the SAE trained on OpenAI's CLIP ViT-B/16 with ImageNet-1K activations here.
+Some repos (CLIP, BioCLIP, DINOv2) contain a single sae.pt at the root.
+For instance, the SAE trained on OpenAI's CLIP ViT-B/16 with ImageNet-1K activations is here.

 You can use wget if you want: